codex-academy/codeX_Feb2015Intro/publish-your-code-to-a-website.md

 GitHub notices that you've pushed a branch called `gh-pages`, takes the HTML, CSS, and JavaScript, and publishes it.
 This can take a minute or two.
 Your RedAndGreen work is now published at https://&lt;username&gt;.github.io/RedAndGreen.

-After you've done this you should check out the master branch again by doing:
+After you've done this you should checkout the master branch again by doing:

 ```
 git checkout master